rigidrabbit/fanc/README.md

 fanc is a javascript library including some useful tiny functions.

 ## Install
-fanc can be installed vi npm, like:
+fanc can be installed via npm, like:

 	npm install -S fanc